Geomorphologist, Environmental Author

 Dirt: The Erosion of Civilizations

-Montgomery is the author of Dirt: The Erosion of Civilizations, which makes the case that soil erosion should be seen as a threat to our planet as serious as climate change.
+Montgomery is the author of Dirt: The Erosion of Civilizations, which argues that soil erosion is a threat to our planet as serious as climate change.

-Once bare of protective vegetation and exposed to wind and rain through agriculture, cultivated soils erode bit by bit, faster than they can be naturally replenished.
+Once bare of protective vegetation and exposed to wind and rain through agriculture, cultivated soils erode faster than they can be naturally replenished.
 The erosion is slow enough to be ignored in a single lifetime but fast enough over centuries to limit the lifespan of civilizations.

 In this engaging talk, Montgomery traces the role of soil use and abuse in the history of societies, from Mesopotamia to European colonialism and the American push westward.
 He explores how soil has shaped us and we have shaped soil.